Dosage Form: tablet, film coated

 Warnings and Precautions

-Patients With HIV-1 and Hepatitis B Virus Co-infection
+Patients with Hepatitis B Virus Co-infection

-Emergence of Lamivudine-Resistant HBV: In non-HIV-1-infected patients treated with Lamivudine for chronic hepatitis B, emergence of Lamivudine-resistant HBV has been detected and has been associated with diminished treatment response (see full prescribing information for EPIVIR-HBV for additional information).
-Emergence of hepatitis B virus variants associated with resistance to Lamivudine has also been reported in HIV-1-infected patients who have received Lamivudine-cotaining antiretroviral regimens in the presence of concurrent infection with hepatitis B virus.
+Safety and efficacy of Lamivudine have not been established for treatment of chronic hepatitis B in subjects dually infected with HIV-1 and HBV (see full prescribing information for EPIVIR-HBV).
+Emergence of hepatitis B virus variants associated with resistance to Lamivudine has also been reported in HIV-1-infected subjects who have received Lamivudine-containing antiretroviral regimens in the presence of concurrent infection with hepatitis B virus.